ShijiaMiao/estimate-recovery-time-for-patient/README.md

-# ShiftRecoverPy
+# estimate-recovery-time-for-patient

-**Personalized estimation of post-shift recovery from longitudinal wearable data**
+**Personal estimation of recovery after shift work using longitudinal wearable data**

-ShiftRecoverPy is a reproducible Python toolkit for estimating how many days an individual needs to return to their own baseline after a block of shift work.
+`estimate-recovery-time-for-patient` is a reproducible Python toolkit.
+It estimates how many days a person needs to return to their own baseline after shift work.

+This project comes from my research on eating patterns in police officers who work shifts.
+In this research, I found that there is still a lack of methods to calculate recovery time after different shift patterns.

-The project is motivated by research on temporal eating patterns during shift work and extends the same sequence-based idea to wearable sleep, heart-rate and activity data.
+This project uses the same idea of analysing data over time.
+It applies this idea to wearable data, including sleep, heart rate, and activity data.

-The key question is not whether the average night worker differs from the average day worker.
-It is:
+The main question is:

-> After the final shift in a work block, on which day does this person return
-> to their usual physiological and behavioural range?
+> After the last shift in a work period, how many days does a person need to return to their normal physical and behavioural state?

-## Current status
+## Include：

-Version `0.1.0` is a working method prototype.
-It currently provides:

-- a transparent 28-day synthetic shift-work dataset;
-- robust participant-specific baselines;
-- correct circular calculations for clock-time variables;
-- a multivariable daily deviation score;
-- recovery detection requiring two consecutive recovered days;
-- censoring when recovery cannot be observed before the next work block;
-- unit tests for clock arithmetic and recovery detection.

-The first open-data adapter reads the participant-level Mauvieux sleep tables.
-Inspection of the released files showed that observations are aggregated into three study phases rather than participant-days.
-The adapter therefore supports transparent phase comparisons but deliberately refuses to describe the result as a day-level recovery-time estimate.

-The Bourdillon adapter now ingests real daily RR-interval recordings from a baseline–partial-sleep-deprivation–recovery experiment.
-It handles combined and posture-separated files, preserves raw values, flags rather than silently removes questionable intervals, and produces session and participant coverage audits.
-The second processing stage creates an interval-level RR-to-NN audit trail and calculates quality-controlled RMSSD and SDNN separately for each posture.
-The third stage estimates robust personal HRV centres and operational normal ranges from QC-passing baseline dates.
-The fourth stage aligns recovery days 1–7 and calculates signed, absolute, and composite deviations from those personal baselines without filling missing days.
-The fifth stage identifies the first of two consecutive recovered days and retains unrecovered eligible series as right-censored observations.
-The sixth stage repeats that algorithm under four recovery thresholds and automatically audits the expected threshold monotonicity.
-The seventh stage compares personal versus population-average baselines and one-day versus two-day confirmation on one fixed, paired risk set.
-The eighth stage uses participant-cluster bootstrap resampling to attach uncertainty intervals to recovery proportions and time-to-recovery summaries.
-The ninth stage generates four reproducible core figures in GitHub-ready PNG and editable SVG formats.
-The tenth stage provides 67 automated tests, an 80% coverage gate and GitHub Actions checks on Python 3.10 and 3.12; current core-library coverage is 87%.
+Two public datasets are used.
+The Mauvieux dataset provides sleep results from three study stages.
+These data can be used to compare changes between the stages.
+The Bourdillon dataset comes from an experiment with a baseline period, a partial sleep deprivation period, and a recovery period.
+It provides daily RR interval records.
+The RR intervals are checked for data quality and then converted into NN intervals.
+RMSSD and SDNN are then calculated for different body positions.
+A personal HRV baseline and normal range are created from each participant’s baseline condition.
+The recovery data are arranged from day 1 to day 7.
+The difference between each recovery day and the personal baseline is then calculated.
+Missing data are excluded from this calculation.

+Recovery is defined as two consecutive days within the normal range.
+The first of these two days is recorded as the recovery day.
+If recovery is not observed before the end of follow-up, the record is treated as right-censored.
+Four recovery thresholds are used to check whether the results are stable.
+Personal baselines are compared with the population average baseline.
+A one-day recovery rule is also compared with a two-day recovery rule.
+Bootstrap resampling is performed at the participant level.
+It provides uncertainty intervals for the recovery proportion and recovery time.
+The final results include a study timeline, individual recovery trajectories, a recovery-day heatmap, and Kaplan–Meier recovery curves.

 ## Why personal baselines?